cucumber/common-wiki/Fixtures.md

 end
 ```

-If you are using Rails 3.1, your fixtures preloader will look like that:
+If you are using Rails 3.1, your fixtures preloader will look like this:

 ```ruby
 Before do
   ActiveRecord::Fixtures.reset_cache